Charlie Zaa

 Carlos Alberto Sánchez (born in Girardot, Colombia, January 30, 1974), known professionally as Charlie Zaa, is a Colombian singer.
 Zaa is the son of singer Luis Humberto Sánchez.

 Early and personal life

 Zaa was a singer in two Colombian salsa orchestras: "Grupo Niche" and "Orquesta Guayacán".
-When he launched his career as a solo artist, he decided to switch to the bolero rhythm.
-This career decision was made in the mid 90s.
+When he launched his career as a solo artist in the mid-1990s, he switched to a bolero rhythm.

-On July 23, 2004, Zaa suffered a severe abdominal pain as he was about to begin a concert in Ponce, Puerto Rico.
-He couldn't perform that day, having to be taken to a local hospital.
-Zaa was then flown to Miami, Florida, where he remained hospitalized until he was diagnosed with a kidney condition.
-Soon after, his personal doctor corrected the problem in a surgery performed in his native Colombia.
+On July 23, 2004, Zaa suffered from severe abdominal pain as he was about to begin a concert in Ponce, Puerto Rico.
+He couldn't perform that day and was taken to a local hospital.
+Zaa was then flown to Miami, Florida, where he was hospitalized with a kidney condition.
+His personal doctor corrected the problem in a surgery performed in his native Colombia.

 Zaa's daughter Lauren Mia Sanchez was a survivor of the 2018 Stoneman Douglas High School shooting in which 17 people lost their lives, including one of her teachers.